stadionHQ/Documentation/README.md

 </tbody></table>

 ### Notes:
-* The dagger symbol (as in "iOS 6.†") indicates that the most-current non-beta version.
+* The dagger symbol (as in "Android 4.†") indicates that the most-current non-beta version.

 ### What Does "Support" Mean?